leggerf/MLCourse-2021/README.md

 ## Before the course starts

 - We will be using python, in particular I advise you to get familiar with Jupyter notebooks, numpy and pandas before the course starts.
 No expert knowledge is required, but doing a couple of tutorials on these topics (easily found on the web) is highly recommended.
 - We will use github for authentication on JupyterHub.
-Please send us your github account (who should not contain any special character, such as -, _, ., etc).
+  - Please send us your github account.
+  - The username should not contain any special character, such as -, _, ., etc.
+  - If it does, please create a new account that fulfills the requirements.

 ## Practicalities